 Write your abstract here.
-Your abstract can be up to 300 words and 25 lines long.
+Your abstract can be up to 300 words or 25 lines long.
 It cannot contain footnotes or a bibliography.
 You must define all of the abbreviations in your abstract and redefine them in your paper.

-Please include the following information in your abstract: your team name, your scores from cross-validation on the public training set, and your official scores and rankings on the hidden data.
+Please include the following information in your abstract: your team name, your scores from cross-validation on the public training data, and your official scores and rankings on the hidden validation or test data.
 The scores that you receive from us before the conference use the validation set, and the scores that you receive from us after the conference use the test set.
 For your preprint, please include your official scores and rankings on the validation set.
 For your final paper, please replace them with your official scores and rankings on the test set.

 Please do not describe the data, objective, scoring, organization and structure, or other details of the Challenge in your abstract.
 The paper from the organizers of the Challenge describes these things so that you can focus on your approach.
-Your abstract should indicate that your article is part of the 'Heart Murmur Detection from Phonocardiogram Recordings: The George B. Moody PhysioNet Challenge 2022', but you should not write more about the Challenge beyond that.
+Your abstract should indicate that your article is part of the 'Predicting Neurological Recovery from Coma After Cardiac Arrest: The George B. Moody PhysioNet Challenge 2023', but you should not write more about the Challenge beyond that.
 Instead, your abstract should describe your work and contributions and highlight the key issues that you encountered and how you addressed them.

-This text is an example of what you might write: As part of the George B. Moody PhysioNet Challenge 2022, we developed a computational approach for identifying abnormal cardiac function from phonocardiograms (PCGs).
-Our team, PCGreatest, developed a novel approach that [insert your novel contribution to the field here].
-Our murmur detection classifier received a weighted accuracy score of 0.55 (ranked 30th out of 100 teams) and Challenge cost score of 12345 (ranked 25th out of 100 teams) on the hidden validation set (replace with 'hidden test set' later).
+This text is an example of what you might write: As part of the George B. Moody PhysioNet Challenge 2023, we developed a computational approach that uses electroencephalograms (EEGs) to predict the neurological recovery of patients following cardiac arrest.
+Our team, EEGreatest, developed a novel approach that [insert your novel contribution to the field here].
+Our model received a Challenge score of 0.55 (ranked 30th out of 100 teams) on the hidden validation set (replace with 'hidden test set' later).
 Please write your results in the same way!